Methodology

 Estimated Fair Price

 Dividing the resulting equity value by shares outstanding produces the estimated fair price per share.
+The dashboard breakdown popover shows how much of that estimate comes from the starting equity base versus discounted future incomes.

 Why Net Income